zemse/poseidon2-evm/README.md

 ## usage

+> attention: code in this repository has not been reviewed for security

 the `Poseidon2` contract needs to be deployed on the network and then you can make calls to it. here is an example to hash two field elements:

 ```solidity